VolsTeach for Appalachia Noyce Scholars Program

 - Major in Biology, Chemistry, Physics, Engineering, or Mathematics (Education majors are not eligible)

 - Community College Credits (Dual Enrollment) (this requirement can be waived if needed for current Juniors and Seniors at UT)

 - Must have an ACT of 21 or SAT of 1020 or complete and pass the Praxis CORE exam

 - Content GPA: 2.5

-- Commitment to teach in a high-need school district for two years for each year of funding for scholarship becomes a repayable loan.
+- Commitment to teach in a high-need school district for one years for each semester of funding for scholarship becomes a repayable loan.
 A high-need school district (e.g. Knox County Schools, Anderson County, Metro Nashville schools, etc.) can be defined in any of the following ways:

 - Has a high percentage of individuals from families with incomes below the poverty line